5 Tips to Make Your Writing Conversational | Boost Your Engagement

 Why use conversational writing?

 According to Microsoft Advertising Research, 85% of consumers only consider brands they trust.
 And 72% only support brands that are authentic in their advertising.
 Your writing style will have a direct effect on whether your readers feel a positive connection to your product or service.
-So how do you build this kind of connection through conversational writing?
+So how do you build this connection through conversational writing into your content marketing strategy?

 Knowing your target audience is key (buyer personas will come in handy here), as your conversational voice should vary based on a range of demographics and other factors, and you want to ensure that you're "speaking the right language" to the right people.